AY2223S2-CS2103T-F12-2/tp-shawn/docs/UserGuide.md

 ### Exiting the program : `exit`

+Exits the program. <br>
-Exits the program—equivalent to clicking the close button via the GUI. <br>
+Equivalent to clicking the close button via the GUI. <br>
 >`exit`<br>